riconaranjo/COMP-3004-Notes/Sections/Section 4.md

 ## Specification and Implementation Inheritance

-`// todo: finish this - slide 7`

 In C++ one has many inheritance tools at their disposal.
-- All inheritance relationships should be within the same subsystem, since inheritance is _"the strongest"_ relationship two classes can have.
+- all inheritance relationships should be within the same subsystem
+  - since inheritance is _"the strongest"_ relationship two classes can have.

-Focus of inheritance in analysis phase
+**Focus of inheritance** in _analysis phase_:
-- set up generalization / specialization taxonomy
+- is to set up generalization / specialization taxonomy

-**Specification Inheritance:**
+  - _classification of objects_

+**Focus of inheritance** in _object design phase_:
+- is to reduce redundancy
+- and to enhance extensibility

+**Impact of inheritance** on coupling:
+- decouples client classes from a subclass
+  - _client accesses super-class (like a façade)_
+- introduces strong coupling between parent and child class

+### Specification Inheritance
+- using inheritance to classify concepts into type hierarchies
+  - "is-a" relationship between generalized + specialized classes
   - _classic inheritance_

-**Implementation Inheritance:**
+### Implementation Inheritance
 - **not** an **“is-a”** relationship
-- use of inheritance purely for purposes of code reuse
+- use of inheritance purely for purposes of **code reuse**
 - superclass functionality is reused by:
   - _sub-classing_
   - _refining behaviour_
 - quick and dirty way to reuse operations
-  - usually results in unintended consequences
+  - can result in unintended consequences
 - not an intuitive use of inheritance

-### Example:
+**Example:**

 > When creating a class named _MyStack_ which is a FIFO stack implementation that uses the C++ vector implementation, the programmer is presented with 2 choices:
 >